v-rgrace/Viva/Viva/glint/setup/raw-data-extreme-circumstances.md

 ---
 title: Request identification of a Microsoft Viva Glint survey taker in Extreme Circumstances
-description: If your organization determines that Extreme Circumstances exist, you can identify a survey taker even if export of raw survey responses has been disabled. ms.author: JudithWeiner
+description: If your organization determines that Extreme Circumstances exist, you can identify a survey taker even if export of raw survey responses is disabled. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry